windisch/boxroom/README.md

 # headhunter-reply

-My generic reply to headhunters:
+My generic reply to headhunters.
+Feel free to fork and to edit it to your liking!

 ```
 Dear Headhunter,